bytebarista/the_pad/tutorial.md

 #### IMPORTANT_final_V.02: If any of the cells relying on simply importing src code from our repository can't import the module it probably needs to be copied over to the controller via ampy.
 This also goes for potential work done in the "open tasks" at the end.

 # General-purpose Input/Output ([GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output))

+## Switching pin output on/off

-### Turn your controller over and on the back you'll find the microcontroller
+Turn your controller over and on the back you'll find the microcontroller.

 On it there's a tiny green LED.
 It should be on.
 Let's turn it off.

-Also check out the [Pin](https://docs.micropython.org/en/latest/esp32/quickref.html#pins-and-gpio) and gpio classes
+The green LED is connected to pin 19 on the microcontroller.
+By using the [Pin](https://docs.micropython.org/en/latest/esp32/quickref.html#pins-and-gpio) class we can easily change the output of this Pin from on to off:

 ```python
 from machine import Pin